 With your equipment out of the boat, an inventory can be completed over the winter months to identify those items needing to be replaced or fixed.
 Check for holes and worn or broken parts.

-Winterizing an outboard motor involves a few steps, but once learned, they aren't all that complicated.
+Winterizing an outboard boat engine involves a few steps, but once learned, they aren't all that complicated.
 The first step is to fill up all gas tanks, which will eliminate moisture build-up over the winter months.
 Check hoses, bulbs and connectors and replace if leaks or deterioration is present.

 Change the fuel filter and water separator; add a fuel stabilizer to the gas tank to ensure that the gas will be fresh come spring.